marco-campos/ns1/README.md

 My goal is to have a webapp where to students can practice their number sense anywhere they go.
 For now, I am just generating the questions/answer keys based on functions designed to generate the types of popular questions that you may see in a number sense exam.

 ## Short Term Goals
+- Implement the option for answering with mixed numbers
+    - Currently working on this in a separate branch.
+- Implement the option for answering within 10 percent of an answer.
 - Piece out the components a bit more.
 It appears that we will need different SkillPracticeScreens for each section.
 - Piece out the generator functions into different folders.
     - As of now they are in different files but maybe it would be worth separating into folders for each section in utils.